Test Score Algorithms for Budgeted Stochastic Utility Maximization: Introduction

-Formulating the problem as maximizing the expectation of a stochastic utility function is one way to deal with the randomness. \cite{asadpour2016submod} gave a formulation for the setting where items have independent random values. \cite{influence} considered the problem of maximizing the expected size of an information cascade, and~\cite{coverage} extended the setting to more general stochastic submodular maximization problems whose objective can be expressed as a coverage function.
-A related framework is noisy submodular maximization~\citep{noisy1,noisy2}, where the randomness is incorporated as the noise in the oracle.
-Algorithms developed in these papers have near-optimal performance guarantees, but their performance heavily depends on how well the utility of an assortment can be estimated, which often requires a huge amount of data.
-However, it is difficult to test complicated combinations of items, especially in large-scale settings.
+Maximization of submodular set functions, defined as the expected value of a function of random variables, was studied by \cite{influence}, for the problem of maximizing the expected size of an information cascade, and by \cite{coverage} for more general stochastic submodular maximization problems whose objective can be expressed as a coverage function.
+Both these papers require value oracle calls and cover different classes of submodular functions than in our paper.
+Another related line work is on noisy submodular maximization~\citep{noisy1,noisy2,hassidim2017submodular,Qian}, where randomness is incorporated in noise of value oracle outputs (e.g. additive or multiplicative noise).
+Our algorithm may be seen as using access to an approximate value oracle, which outputs marginal valuations of items based solely on some test score representation of items.